nialloc9/passwordValidator/README.md

 min: (optional: if not using use '' instead) the min length allowed for the password.

-max: (optional: if not using use '' instead) The max lenght allowed for the password
+max: (optional: if not using use '' instead) The max length allowed for the password

 # checkIncludesLettersAndNumbers(passwordId) Parameters